nicolasH/frankensteins/readme.md

 - `new "some title""` creates a new blog post file based on the date and the given title, empty but for the title.

 - `clean` will remove the generated files and folders.

 - `gen` will generate all the static pages.

 ### Implementation details

-_Conventions_:

-- `_name`: this is one of the template files you have to edit.
-It should be named `_name.html` in the content folder.
-- `[... post]`: this is content extracted from a markdown file.
-Either the first line of a file ("_'s title_") or the result of a markdown to html conversion.

 #### Initial run